Fotheringay: Career

 Two former members of Eclection, guitarist Trevor Lucas and drummer Gerry Conway, and two former members of Poet and the One Man Band, Jerry Donahue (guitar) and Pat Donaldson (bass), completed the line-up responsible for what was intended to be the quintet's first album.
-This folk-based set included several Denny original compositions, notably "Nothing More", "The Sea" and "The Pond and The Stream", as well as versions of Gordon Lightfoot's "The Way I Feel" and Bob Dylan's "Too Much of Nothing".
+This folk-based set included several Denny original compositions, notably "Nothing More", "The Sea" and "The Pond and The Stream", as well as versions of Gordon Lightfoot's "The Way I Feel" (#71 Canada) and Bob Dylan's "Too Much of Nothing".
 Though during the year of its original release the album featured in two of the UK's music papers' Top 20s (Melody Maker and NME), it did not meet commercial expectations, and pressures on Denny to undertake a solo career increased.
 She had been voted Britain's number 1 singer for two consecutive years in Melody Makers readers poll.
 The album peaked at No. 18 in the UK Albums Chart.

 A special live performance by Fotheringay was recorded at Gruga-Halle in Essen, Germany, on 23 October 1970.
 The concert tapes were re-mastered by Fotheringay guitarist Jerry Donahue and the album released in 2011.

 Fotheringay disbanded in January 1971 during sessions for a projected second album.
 The album remained unfinished after Denny announced that she was leaving the group and producer Joe Boyd left to take up a job at Warner Brothers in California.
 Denny would later blame Boyd's hostility towards the group for its demise.

 Some of the songs originally earmarked for the second Fotheringay album surfaced on Denny's 1971 debut solo album, The North Star Grassman and the Ravens.
 Meanwhile, Lucas, Conway and Donahue joined Fairport Convention in 1972 to record that band's Rosie album, on which some Fotheringay material was also used.
 However, Conway played on three tracks only and began session work afterwards.
 Both Conway and Donaldson have worked with Fairport's Richard Thompson, amongst many others.
 Lucas and Donahue stayed with Fairport for another couple of years, the album Nine being released in 1973, while Denny rejoined in 1974.
 This line-up recorded two additional albums: Fairport Live Convention (re-titled A Movable Feast in the US) and Rising for the Moon.
 Denny, along with Donahue and Lucas, left Fairport in December 1975.
 Conway eventually joined a reformed Fairport in 1997.